awfulwoman/loom/README.md

 @import 'loom/10-global-settings/misc';
 // etc
 ```
-DON'T just link to `main.scss`!
-This will prevent you getting access to the interweaved layers of the ITCSS stack.
+Please DON'T just link to `main.scss`!
+This will prevent you getting access to the interweaved layers of the ITCSS stack (it's there as an example only).
 Instead, copy [the list of imports](https://github.com/sonniesedge/loom/blob/master/assets/main.scss) from `main.scss` into your main project file.
 Yes, it feels unusual, but you'll gain a lot of power by doing so.

 This library is a basis for your own design system and won't give you much visually out of the box!

 # Organisation layers

 The layers of this project descend in specificity and scope order, from 10 to 100, with those at the top (10) being extremely broad and of low specificity, and those at the bottom (100) being extremely specific and high specificity.
+You can add your own layers, but the default ones are as follows:

 ## 10 - Global settings
 Sass global variables.
 Should only contain those things used by multiple layers and modules.